SMR3/cpdn_xml_generation/README.md

 --paramids= This should be either a comma separated list of parameter sets OR filename to read parameter sets from default will be all parameter sets in the data structure

+IMPORTANT

 Remember to edit the header information so that:
 (a) The correct model and region are run
-(b) The results are sent to the correct upload server (c) The batch description is correct
+(b) The results are sent to the correct upload server (c) The batch description is correct and a batch owner is added (for syntax see the project wiki)